MosesSupposes/Purescript-By-Example/text/chapter12.md

 We can also combine parallel computations with sequential portions of code, by using applicative combinators in a do notation block, or vice versa, using `parallel` and `sequential` to change type constructors where appropriate.

-X> ## Exercises
+ ## Exercises

-X>
-X> 1.
-(Easy) Use `parallel` and `sequential` to make two HTTP requests and collect their response bodies in parallel.
+ 1. (Easy) Use `parallel` and `sequential` to make two HTTP requests and collect their response bodies in parallel.
 Your combining function should concatenate the two response bodies, and your continuation should use `print` to print the result to the console.
-X> 1.
-(Medium) The applicative functor which corresponds to `Async` is also an instance of `Alternative`.
+ 1. (Medium) The applicative functor which corresponds to `Async` is also an instance of `Alternative`.
 The `<|>` operator defined by this instance runs two computations in parallel, and returns the result from the computation which completes first.

-X>
-X>     Use this `Alternative` instance in conjunction with your `setTimeoutCont` function to define a function X>
+     Use this `Alternative` instance in conjunction with your `setTimeoutCont` function to define a function

-X>     ```haskell
+     ```haskell
-X>     timeout :: forall a eff
+     timeout :: forall a eff
-X>              .
+              .
 Milliseconds
-X>             -> Async (timeout :: TIMEOUT | eff) a
+             -> Async (timeout :: TIMEOUT | eff) a
-X>             -> Async (timeout :: TIMEOUT | eff) (Maybe a) X>     ```
+             -> Async (timeout :: TIMEOUT | eff) (Maybe a)
-X>
+     ```

-X>     which returns `Nothing` if the specified computation does not provide a result within the given number of milliseconds.
+     which returns `Nothing` if the specified computation does not provide a result within the given number of milliseconds.
-X> 1.
-(Medium) `purescript-parallel` also provides instances of the `Parallel` class for several monad transformers, including `ExceptT`.
+ 1. (Medium) `purescript-parallel` also provides instances of the `Parallel` class for several monad transformers, including `ExceptT`.

-X>
-X>     Rewrite the parallel file IO example to use `ExceptT` for error handling, instead of lifting `append` with `lift2`.
+     Rewrite the parallel file IO example to use `ExceptT` for error handling, instead of lifting `append` with `lift2`.
 Your solution should use the `ExceptT` transformer to transform the `Async` monad.

-X>
-X>     Use this approach to modify your `concatenateMany` function to read multiple input files in parallel.
+     Use this approach to modify your `concatenateMany` function to read multiple input files in parallel.
-X> 1.
-(Difficult, Extended) Suppose we are given a collection of JSON documents on disk, such that each document contains an array of references to other files on disk:
+ 1. (Difficult, Extended) Suppose we are given a collection of JSON documents on disk, such that each document contains an array of references to other files on disk:

-X>
-X>     ```javascript
+     ```javascript
-X>     { references: ['/tmp/1.json', '/tmp/2.json'] }
+     { references: ['/tmp/1.json', '/tmp/2.json'] }
-X>     ```
+     ```

-X>
-X>     Write a utility which takes a single filename as input, and spiders the JSON files on disk referenced transitively by that file, collecting a list of all referenced files.
+     Write a utility which takes a single filename as input, and spiders the JSON files on disk referenced transitively by that file, collecting a list of all referenced files.

-X>
-X>     Your utility should use the `purescript-foreign` library to parse the JSON documents, and should fetch files referenced by a single file in parallel.
+     Your utility should use the `purescript-foreign` library to parse the JSON documents, and should fetch files referenced by a single file in parallel.

 ## Conclusion